Jakarta's Residential Neighborhoods

 One of the most immediate tasks for newly arrived expatriates is to find a place to live.
 Upon your arrival in Jakarta, you will undoubtedly feel overwhelmed by being bombarded with new sights, sensations and challenges.
 Getting oriented to the city and learning your way around will be a big task!

 Before you can choose a house or apartment to live in, take the time to drive around Jakarta and visit the various neighborhoods favored by expatriates to get a feel for what it may be like to live there, how accessible they are to the working spouse's office, the children's school and leisure activities for the family.
-Track your travels in the Falk Plan Street Atlas to help you get oriented to the various streets and routes from one place to another.
+Track your travels in the Falk Plan Street Atlas or GPS to help you get oriented to the various streets and routes from one place to another.

 You may have heard from former residents of Jakarta that you should live in a particular area such as Pondok Indah, Kebayoran Baru or Kuningan.
 Be forewarned that what one person may love in a neighborhood may be what someone else can't stand.
 Travel through the neighborhoods on your own and be your own judge!